-B. Testbench setup
+B. Test bench setup

-The testbench setup application case is driven by the needs of test engineers.
+The test bench setup application case is driven by the needs of test engineers.
 They are given a hardware System under Test (SuT), a formal definition of the interfaces of the SuT and other equipment and a description of the specified logic of the SuT, which should be tested.
 Unfortunately, the formal interface definition has been finalized after the specification of the logic, which means that the signal names in the logic description and the signal names in the formal interface definition, which has been implemented in the SuT, do not match.
 Today, a significant amount of manual effort is required to discover the correct formal signal name for every logical signal.
-To ease this, GEMMA has been configured as shown by Figure 11.
+To ease this, GEMMA has been configured as shown in Figure 20.